 - Non-Conventional Sources

-Conventional Sources of Energy:
+Conventional Sources of Energy

-Commercial Energy Sources:
+Commercial Energy Sources

-The coal, electricity and petroleum are known as commercial energy since the consumer needs to pay its price to buy them.
+Coal, electricity and petroleum are known as commercial energy since the consumer needs to pay its price to buy them.

-a.
-Oil and Natural Gas:
+Oil and Natural Gas

-Today oil is considered to be the liquid gold and one of the crucial sources of energy in India and the world.
-Oil is mostly used in planes, automobiles, trains and ships.
+Oil is considered liquid gold and one of the crucial energy sources in India and the world.
+Oil is primarily used in planes, automobiles, trains and ships.
+The total oil production in India was 0.3 million tons in 1950-51, which increased up to 32.4 million tons in 2000-01.
 It is mainly found in Assam, Gujarat and Mumbai.

-The major sources of power generation are mentioned below:
+The major sources of power generation are: